-However, if you don’t equalize it or add unnecessary amounts of air to your mask by using your nose to exhale, it creates an unbalanced pressure between the blood vessels in your face’s vascular pressure and the air space in the mask.
+However, if you don’t equalize it or add unnecessary amounts of air to your dive mask by using your nose to exhale, it creates an unbalanced pressure between the blood vessels in your face’s vascular pressure and the air space.

 The result of this unbalance can be facial barotrauma of varying degrees of severity.
-Otherwise known as soft tissue injury to the parts of your face covered by the mask.
+Otherwise known as soft tissue injury to the parts of your face covered by the scuba mask.

 Think, without getting squeamish, of your face is like a suction cup.
 The soft tissues in your face start to swell around your eyes (periorbital edema) and cause discoloration in the form of bruising or redness.

 Can The Squeeze Be Treated?

-If you asking the question of how to get rid of popped blood vessel in eye? the good news is that, unless you are suffering from serious vision problems or eye pains, there is no treatment that can be used for facial barotrauma.
-You just need to be patient and give it time.
+If you asking the question of how to get rid of popped blood vessel in eye? the good news is that unless you are suffering from serious vision problems or eye pains, although there is no treatment that can be used for facial barotrauma you just need to be patient and give it time.

-Don’t worry though, as these kinds of symptoms are a rare occurrence in people with mask squeeze.
+Don’t worry though, as these kinds of symptoms are a rare occurrence in people with face squeeze.

 The downside is that, while it’s not serious, it’s a condition that looks quite dramatic and it takes at least two weeks and possibly more to heal.

 You need to give it time for the edema and blood to be reabsorbed, but as it’s dependent on gravity, the effects will spread down your face.
-If you’ve ever wondered what it might feel like to look like a beaten-up boxer or a B-movie creature, mask squeeze will give you that experience!
+If you’ve ever wondered what it might feel like to look like a beaten-up boxer or a B-movie creature, the squeeze will give you that experience!

 Who is Most Susceptible to Mask Squeeze?

-Newer divers are more likely to get mask squeeze, just because they are trying to learn the different skills necessary to be a competent diver.
+Newer divers are more likely to suffer from it, just because they are trying to learn the different skills necessary to be a competent diver.
 All the while coping with the sheer majesty and wonder of life in the deep.